 Similarly, let’s say the computer’s input audio device is an audio interface with a microphone plugged into it and its output device is the interface with a set of studio monitors.
 If the microphone has a lot of gain and is pointed at the turned-up monitors, there’s a high chance of a feedback loop occurring.

-For more information on using audio interfaces and microphones with computers, check out my article How To Connect A Microphone To A Computer (A Detailed Guide).
+For more information on using audio interfaces, microphones and speakers with computers, check out my articles:

 The point here is, if we know our computer’s audio input and output devices, we can take the necessary steps to ensure that no feedback takes place in the audio/sound.